Director of Alumni Relations Salary

 Popular Skills for Director of Alumni Relations

-Directors of Alumni Relations seem to require a number of specific skills.
-Most notably, skills in Customer Relationship Management, Project Management, Marketing Communications, and Fundraising are correlated to pay that is above average, with boosts between 5 percent and 19 percent.
+Directors of Alumni Relations report using a wide range of professional skills.
+Most notably, facility with Project Management and Customer Relationship Management (CRM) are correlated to pay that is significantly above average, leading to increases of 20 percent and 18 percent, respectively.
 At the other end of the pay range are skills like Social Media Marketing, Event Management, and Oral / Verbal Communication.
-Most people skilled in Event Planning are similarly competent in Marketing Communications and Customer Relationship Management (CRM).
+It is often found that people who know Event Planning are also skilled in Marketing Communications and Customer Relationship Management (CRM).

 Pay by Experience Level for Director of Alumni Relations